abeilke2002/Savant_Projections/README.md

 ### Features

-The length of features spanned to be over 200 unique different variables of statistics that you could have for a player over the course of a season.
-Some examples of these statistics ran from 1B's, 2B's, 3B's, HR's, all the way to O-Swing% and Z-Swing%.
-In another effort to reduce overfitting, I created a function to select the top 20 features for each individual statistic.
-Because 20 features times 10 response variables would be a lot of writing, here were the 20 most important features for 2023 xSLG:
+The feature set consisted of over 200 unique statistics that can be collected for a player over the course of a season.
+These features ranged from basic counting stats like singles, doubles, and home runs to advanced metrics like O-Swing% and Z-Swing%.
+To reduce overfitting, I created a function that selected the top 20 features for each individual statistic.
+Since it would be lengthy to list all 20 features for each of the 10 response variables, here are the 20 most important features for predicting xSLG in 2023:

 - Soft%
 - Hard%